cklim83/launch_school/notes/09_js210_javascript_fundamentals/05_objects.md

 	};
 	```

-No trailing commas needed for one-line literals
+No trailing commas are needed for one-line literals
 ```javascript
 let coordinates = { x: 25, y: 50 };
 ```